Loading...

 It also helps to regulate body temperature.

-Again, if you're working out, you don't want to get too hot, that's not comfortable for you to work out and you're not going to work at your best effort if you're feeling either too hot or too cold.
+Again, if you're working out, you don't want to get too hot, and that's not comfortable for you to work out and you're not going to work at your best effort if you're feeling either too hot or too cold.

-So sport clothing is now designed to really help you regulate that body temperature and also for reducing wind resistance.
+So, sport clothing is now designed to really help you regulate that body temperature and also for reducing wind resistance.

 And all of these help to enhance the comfort and efficiency during competition.